bpsoraggi/Subreddit-Flair-Distribution-Counter/README.md

 2. [Praw 4.x (or newer)](https://praw.readthedocs.io/en/latest/)
 3. Reddit account with Moderator privileges for a subreddit
 4. Client ID and Secret to supply with the script
+5. For this specific script, it is necessary to have 2FA turned *off*

 REQUISITOS
 ------------